Northwest Storm: 'Devastating' flood damage, 1 dead in BC

 Southwest of Sumas, Washington, a 59-year-old man from Everson identified by police Tuesday as Jose Garcia remained missing after his truck was swept into a flooded field and he had been clinging to a tree.

-Crews partially reopened the West Coast’s main north-south highway, Interstate 5, near Bellingham, Washington, following its complete closure overnight because of mudslide debris.
-The northbound lanes remained closed Tuesday evening as crews continued working.
+Crews partially reopened the West Coast’s main north-south highway, Interstate 5, near Bellingham, Washington, Tuesday following its complete closure overnight because of mudslide debris.
+The northbound lanes reopened Tuesday evening with transportation officials saying they may need to close a lane for further work later this week.

 Additionally, six railroad cars that had been sitting on tracks in a BNSF rail yard in Sumas derailed in the flooding Tuesday, according to Lena Kent, BNSF general director of public affairs.
 Trains in that location and others in western Washington won’t be running until water recedes and tracks are inspected and repaired if necessary, she said.